Test in a live environment

 Renderer.RenderHtmlAsPdf(results.ToString()).SaveAs("Final.pdf")

-IronPDF can be used as a PDF reader C# and help visualize and export SSRS reports to PDF in ASP.NET C#.
+IronPDF can be used as a PDF Reader for C# and help visualize and export SSRS reports to PDF in ASP.NET C#.
 IronPDF can be used to render snapshots of data as "reports" in the PDF File Format.
-It also works as a PDF C# parser.
+It also works as a PDF C# Parser.
 The basic methodology is to first generate the report as an HTML document - and then render the HTML as a PDF using IronPDF.

 To style an XML report, the XML may be parsed and then the HTML is generated with the data.
 These reports may be generated as HTML which may then be customized and converted to PDF format using IronPDF.
 The easiest way to serve HTML content in ASP.NET is to use the IronPdf.AspxToPdf